Illustration of a slumped female figure sitting beneath a towering container of pills

 What excessive opioid use means for the economy

 We can measure the effect of excessive opioid prescription on the economy through house prices, which act as an indicator of the local economic situation and outlook.
-We found that during a five-year period, for a one standard deviation increase in prescriptions – equivalent to 41 prescriptions per 100 people – there was a 1.36 percentage points decrease in home value.
+We found that during a five-year period, for a one standard deviation increase in prescriptions – which is equivalent to 41 prescriptions per 100 people – there was a 1.36 percentage points decrease in home value.

 For many households, their houses are their most valuable asset.
 By helping homeowners to secure credit, housing collateral has been proven to spur entrepreneurship, business starts and job creation.
 However, falling home equity can have a negative impact on the economy.
 An increased and prolonged usage of opioids may result in a reduction in labour productivity and, therefore, household income.
 People who are addicted to opioids might lose their jobs, leading to missed mortgage payments – resulting in an increase in foreclosure activity – and not taking care of their properties, and this is reflected in house prices.